ga4gh/vrs/docs/source/impl-guide/required_data.rst

 backend.
 A GA4GH refget implementation has been started, but is pending interface changes to support lookup using primary database accesssions.

+.. todo:: Add examples for each based on VR Python